X7N6Y/Native-forked-/README.md

 7. **Privacy and Security**
    Any invasion, compromise, or unauthorized use of user data is strictly prohibited.
 Violations of privacy or security will result in immediate action, including account termination.

+8. **Pricing and Features**
+   Both pricing and features of Native’s services, products, or offerings may change at any time without prior notice.
+Native reserves the right to modify its services based on market conditions, technological improvements, or internal policies.

 ---

 ### Violations and Consequences